Divested-Mobile/CIP-Kernel-Sec/README.md

 Many scripts require access to a kernel git repository.
 By default this is assumed to be in `../kernel`, with remotes named `torvalds` and `stable` for the mainline and stable repositories.
-These can be overridden by command-line options.
+These can be overridden by command-line options or by configuration.

 * `scripts/import_debian.py` - import information from Debian's
 `kernel_sec` project.
 It includes all issues that Debian considers